tramitit/guides/en/poland/change_of_id_card.md

 ---
-title: "Change of ID card"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: "How to Change Your ID Card"
-description: "This guide provides a detailed procedure on how to change your existing ID card."
+- Poland
+date: '2024-06-07'
+description: Learn the procedure, required documents, and providers for changing personal details on your ID card.
+Ensure accurate legal records post updates.
 draft: false
+meta_title: How to Change ID Card Information | Process & Requirements
+title: How to Change ID Card Information | Process & Requirements
-translationKey: "poland-change_of_id_card"
+translationKey: poland-change_of_id_card
 ---

 ## Description
 ### What is it?